FreeOurKnowledge/website/_posts/2024-01-30-collective-action-in-science-diamond.md

 share-img: /assets/img/publish-your-reviews.png
 comments: true
 ---
+Academics are growing tired of the current publishing system which prioritizes profit over free knowledge and scientific quality and call for direct action by researchers against an unjust publishing system.
+They are increasingly feeling disenfranchised from both access to information, as well as from the capacity to make their own research publicly available within and outside academia.
+In order to tackle this, starting with a close-knit but broad scientific field, this pledge aims to promote publishing with diamond open access publishers.

 ## The pledge:

 As a researcher who works in or relates to the field of cognitive science, I agree that the profiteering by third parties in the current publishing system in academia is highly problematic (for a problem analysis see [here](#probleman)), and therefore I am willing to declare that: